-CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNTING The blade mounting nuts on gear driven decks should be torqued to 60 lb·ft (81 N·m) and the blade mounting bolts on belt driven decks should be torqued to 70 lb·ft (95 N·m).
+CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNTING

+The blade mounting nuts on gear-driven decks should be torqued to 60 lb·ft (81 N·m), and the blade mounting bolts on belt-driven decks torqued to 70 lb·ft (95 N·m).
 If blade sharpening is required, refer to CHECKING/SERVICING for Sharpen Mower Blades in Maintenance Instructions.

-ADJUST MOWER CUTTING HEIGHT, IF REQUIRED Refer to ADJUSTING CUTTING HEIGHT in Operating Instructions.
-PERFORM ANY ADDITIONAL PROCEDURES called for on the MAINTENANCE SCHEDULE CHART in Maintenance Instructions.
+PERFORM ANY ADDITIONAL PROCEDURES called for in the MAINTENANCE SCHEDULE CHART in Maintenance Instructions.